Skip to main content

 Quota Type

-The quota type determines the method of quota enforcement and can be set to either NONE or FIFO.
+The quota type determines the method of quota enforcement and can be set to either NONE, FIFO or HARD.

 NONE implies no quota, allowing data to be stored without any restrictions.